json-api-dotnet/JsonApiDotNetCore/src/JsonApiDotNetCore/Serialization/wiki.md

 * The `AfterProcessField` method is overriden so that every attribute and relationship is registered with the `ITargetedFields` service after it is processed.

 ## Serialization
 Like with the deserializers, `JsonApiSerializer` is now split up into a `ResponseSerializer` and `RequestSerializer`.
-Both inherit from a shared `DocumentBuilder` class.
-Additionally, `DocumentBuilder` inherits from `ResourceObjectBuilder`, which is extended by `IncludedResourceObjectBuilder`.
+Both inherit from a shared `BaseDocumentBuilder` class.
+Additionally, `BaseDocumentBuilder` inherits from `ResourceObjectBuilder`, which is extended by `IncludedResourceObjectBuilder`.

 ### ResourceObjectBuilder
 At the core of serialization is the `ResourceObject` class [see resource object spec](https://jsonapi.org/format/#document-resource-objects).